stanford-mast/nn_dataflow/README.rst

 tile nodes, register file and global buffer capacity, and the energy cost of all components.
-Note that, the energy cost of array bus should be the average energy of transferring the data from the buffer to one PE, *not* local neighbor transfer; the unit static energy cost should be the static energy of *one* node in one clock cycle.
+Note that, the energy cost of array bus should be the average energy of transferring the data from the buffer to one PE, *not* local neighbor transfer; the unit static energy cost should be the static energy of *all* nodes in one clock cycle.

 Other options include: